WebQit/docs/play-ui/docs/README.md

 ---
 _subtreeType: category
 ---
-# Play UI
+# The Play UI Docs

-Play UI is a resilient, jQuery-inspired, DOM and UI abstraction library, a modern CSS framework, and a Web Components library.
-Play UI brings everything that makes the modern UI: layout and styling, geometry and animations, events and getures, and more.
+Welcome to the Play UI documentation.
+We hope you find it easy to understand and navigate.

+If you have questions about anything related to the Play UI, you're always welcome to ask on our [GitHub Discussions](https://github.com/webqit/play-ui/discussions).

+## Explore the Docs